TeraTech

 • Handling Null Values

 • QoQ uses Boolean logic to handle conditional expressions.
-Proper handling of NULL values requires the use of ternary logic.
+The proper handling of NULL values requires the use of ternary logic.

 • Concatenating Strings